 - Are the steps inside your home non-slip?
 Are they textured or have secure carpeting?

 - Do you have secure handrails on the steps inside your home?
 Preferably, you should have a handrail on both sides of every staircase.

 - Do you have a bag of salt by your door?
 Spreading salt in the winter can help prevent ice from building up outside your door and becoming a slip-and-fall hazard.

 Friends Life Care can provide home accessibility evaluations free to its members.
-It can also provide them to the general public in some areas of the Delaware Valley for a small fee.

 Contact Friends Life Care for more information — and stay tuned for the next part in our series: Preparing Your Home for Aging in Place.